mu-script/mu-script.github.io/index.markdown

 Example
 -------
-In the meantime, here's some quick examples of what Mu should look like:
+Here's some quick examples of what Mu should look like:

 ~~~ mu
 # Yes yes, a hello world program